Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 GCP has four options for NoSQL: Cloud Bigtable, Cloud Datastore (legacy), Firestore for Firebase, and Memorystore

 Cloud Bigtable is a fully managed, wide-column NoSQL database designed for terabyte to petabyte-scale workloads that offers low latency and high throughput.
 It is built for real time app serving and large scale analytical workloads.
-It is a regional service with automated replication that strores large amounts of single-keyed data.
+It is a regional service with automated replication that stores large amounts of single-keyed data.
 It adds nodes when you need them.
 It also offers cluster resizing and MapReduce operations.
-It is a relatively expensive service.
+It is a relatively expensive service; cheaper ooptions include Cloud Storage and BigQuery.
 Use cases include time-series data, marketing data, financial data, IoT data, and graph data.

 Cloud Datastore is a fully managed, highly scalable NoSQL document database built for automatic scaling, high performance, and ease of application deployment.
 It offers HA of reads and writes, has atomic transactions, automatic scaling, and SQL-like query language (GQL).
 It has strong and eventual consistency.
 There is encryption at rest.
 Cloud Datastore can provide local emulation of the production environment for developers. **Datastore is being retired in 2021 in favor of Cloud Firestore.** Can be used for product catalogs, user profiles, and transactions based on ACID properties.